Lance Performance Guide

 The default batch_size is 8192 rows.
 When you are working with mostly scalar data you want to keep batches around 1MB and so the amount of memory needed by the compute threads is fairly small.
 However, when working with large data you may need to turn down the batch_size to keep memory usage under control.
 For example, when working with 1024-dimensional vector embeddings (e.g. 32-bit floats) then 8192 rows would be 32MB of data.
 If you spread that across 16 CPU threads then you would need 512MB of compute memory per scan.
 You might find working with 1024 rows per batch is more appropriate.

 In summary, scans could use up to (2 * io_buffer_size) + (batch_size * num_compute_threads) bytes of memory.
-Keep in mind that io_buffer_size is a soft limit (e.g. we cannot read less than one page at a time right now) and so it is not neccesarily a bug if you see memory usage exceed this limit by a small margin.
+Keep in mind that io_buffer_size is a soft limit (e.g. we cannot read less than one page at a time right now) and so it is not necessarily a bug if you see memory usage exceed this limit by a small margin.